Garnitures in the 18th Century

 Garnitures are symmetrical arrangements of vessels, usually a combination of vases and urns, often on the mantelpiece or on top of a cabinet.
 This modern term comes from a French word meaning an embellishment.
-(I haven’t found a term for these sets in English; just generic references to urns and vases.
-The Dutch term is kaststel, deriving from the word kast, the sort of high cupboard on which these might be displayed in a home.)
+The English referred to these vessels as “jars” and “beakers” — the jars being generally baluster-shaped (and often lidded), while the beakers tend to be columnar or trumpet-shaped.
+(The Dutch term for a garniture is kaststel, deriving from the word kast, the sort of high cupboard on which these might be displayed in a home.)

-An exhaustive list of extant garnitures would be far too lengthy.
-I’ve included a few here to get started, but I’m more interested in looking at images showing how they were displayed in 18th century interiors.
-(Working-class interiors are more likely to display an assortment of household objects in a less orderly display.)
+An exhaustive list of all extant garnitures would be far too lengthy.
+I’ve included several here to get started, but I’m more interested in looking at images showing how they were displayed in 18th century interiors.
+(Chimney-pieces in working-class interiors are more likely to display an assortment of household objects, such as chambersticks, cooking equipment, irons, etc.)

 © The Trustees of the British Museum.
 Shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.

 The ornaments at the top of John Morris’s c.
-1760 trade card include the sort of alternating pattern of trumpet-shaped vases and baluster-shaped covered urns that are typical in surviving 18th century garniture sets.
+1760 trade card include the sort of alternating pattern of trumpet-shaped beaker vases and baluster-shaped covered urns typical in surviving 18th century garniture sets.

 The other ornaments resemble items that could have been displayed on a tastefully decorated chimney-piece in the 18th century — small floral displays or candelabras, sculptures of a bird and a lion (which reminds me of the "Two Lyons after the Antique Lyon’s in Italy” that George Washington received in 1760), and a pair of Chinese figures not unlike the joss in the center of the garniture in the Bull family portraits below.